ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-Unfortunately, CKEditor 5 builds do not ship with corresponding TS typings.
+Unfortunately, CKEditor 5 builds do not ship with corresponding TS typings yet.
 If you are interested in this topic you can add your vote or a comment [here](https://github.com/ckeditor/ckeditor5/issues/504).

 ## Using CKEditor 5 custom builds